talgatomarov/prediction_based_trading_algorithm/README.md

-# Prediction-based One-wat Trading Algorithm.
+# Prediction-based One-way Trading Algorithm.
 It is the accompanying code for the CMPUT 675 Final Project: One-way Trading Online Algorithms.

 ## Dependency installation